feature request #5848

 Please can you compare your specific situation with the ones described in the various stack overflow post and on other pages?
 So we could get a clear idea of what is going wrong.

-#9 Updated by Ben Stöver about 2 years ago
+#9 Updated by Ben Stöver over 2 years ago

 I tested it again and it now uses "C:\Users\bstoe_01" as the user profile path.
 This is a local copy of the profile which should (to some extend) be synchronized with the server profile, when logging off.
 This depends on the configuration of the domain and often does not work properly.